Isaac-Ndirangu-Muturi-749/alx-airbnb-database/normalization.md

 2. **Added Check Constraint for Reviews**: A constraint was added to the `rating` field in the `Reviews` table, ensuring the rating value is between 1 and 5, as per the normalization process.

 3. **No Transitive Dependencies**: All fields are now appropriately linked and no non-key attribute is depending on another non-key attribute (ensuring 3NF).

-This code reflects the structure after normalization, ensuring the database follows best practices for data integrity and minimizing redundancy.